Indonesian President-elect Subianto visits China to strengthen ties - ExBulletin

 He will follow his trip to Beijing with a visit to Japan, suggesting that Indonesia will continue to seek a middle path between Beijing and U.S. allies in the region, such as Japan and the Philippines.

-Subianto described China as a strong cooperative partner of Indonesia, according to an account of his meeting with Xi published by the official Xinhua news agency.
-The president-elect expressed his willingness to continue Widodo-friendly policies toward Beijing and promote cooperation in areas such as the economy, trade and poverty reduction.
+Subianto described China as a “strong cooperative partner” of Indonesia, according to a report of his meeting with Xi published by the official Xinhua news agency.
+The president-elect expressed his willingness to continue Widodos' “friendly policy” toward Beijing and promote cooperation in areas such as the economy, trade and poverty reduction.

 He is also expected to meet Chinese Premier Li Qiang and Defense Minister Dong Jun before leaving on Tuesday.